jadecobra/python_tdd_exercises/source/functions/index.rst

 test_why_use_a_function
 *********************************************************************************

-Why use a :ref:`function<what is a function?>` when I can just write code to do the thing I want?
-Let's see
+Why would I use a :ref:`function<what is a function?>` when I can just write code to do the thing I want?

 ----